 In the following years, AOSC OS expanded its package repostory and scope of arcthitectural support.
 To this day, AOSC OS continues to diversify its software selection and device support, owing to our developer's dedication.

 Without the support from our generous sponsors, AOSC, our volunteer-driven community will not have survived.
-Here below is a list of sponsors who has supported us along the way.
+Here below is a list of sponsors who has supported us along the way, in alphabetical order.